 In an effort to keep up a strong tradition of high quality and innovative education, the Department of Mechanical Engineering has developed curriculum that introduces students to the complex and multifaceted nature of professional engineering practice.
-It integrates a variety of engineering topics such as:
+Our program integrates engineering science and design in the following core ME courses:

 - First-Year: Introduction to Design for Engineering Systems; Computer Problem Solving for Engineering Systems; Statics and Strengths

-- Third-Year: Mechatronics I & II; Strengths II; Design Mechatronics Elements; Heat Transfer; Fluids; Thermo II
+- Third-Year: Mechatronics I & II; Strengths II; Design of Mechanical Elements; Heat Transfer; Fluid Mechanics; Thermodynamics II

 - Fourth-Year: Engineering Design I & II